-The dwellinghouses within Block C will be of traditional masonry construction with a pitched tiled roof.
+The dwellinghouses within Block A1 will be of traditional masonry construction with a pitched tiled roof.
 Each dwelling house has an approximate footprint of 12m x 6m.
-The external walls of Plot 16 adjoin Plot 15 and 17 respectively on either side and provide a compartment wall between them.
-The Building layout is shown in figure opposite (ground floor only).
+The external walls of each plot adjoin on either side and provide a compartment wall between the units.
+The building footprint layout is shown in figure below.